Living in Havering

 Is Havering a good place to live?

-What schools are in Havering?
+What are the schools in Havering like?

-What is the transport like in Havering?
+What is the average house price in Havering?

 Where does this data come from?